birdup000/SassyChat/README.md

 # Contribute?

-Contributing can be simple please submit your code changes to our pull requests page in this Github.
+Contributing is easy please submit your code changes to our pull requests page in this Github.
 Thanks for helping out in advance :smiley: :heart_eyes:

 # Are we Open Source?